DrkXo/ebook_x/README.md

 # EbookX

-A cross-platform Flutter package for reading and exporting ebooks.
+Flutter package for reading and exporting ebooks.
 Supports EPUB and PDF formats.

 ## Installation